 - Art, Business Studies, Drama, Food, French, Geography, German, Graphic Products, History, Music, Product Design and Spanish.

-Vocational courses are offered in:
+Technical courses are offered in:

 Students are arranged in ability groups for English, Maths and Science.
 All other subjects are taught in mixed ability groupings.
 Curriculum coverage and subject weightings are in line with statutory requirements